 The plank is an isometric core exercise that involves you maintaining your body in a straight line.
-This static exercise recruits many muscle groups at the same time, and it is effective for strengthening your core, whilst simultaneously working your shoulders, arms, and glutes.
-This exercise is used in this name because, when done correctly, your body straightens and remains rigid, much like a plank of wood.
+This exercise recruits many muscle groups at the same time, and it is effective for strengthening your core, whilst simultaneously working your shoulders, arms, and glutes.
+This exercise is used in this name because, when done correctly your body straightens and remains rigid, much like a plank of wood.

 According to research, a strong core is important for resisting spinal perturbations and transferring power across the extremities during physical activity.
 Moreover, a stronger core can considerably decrease the occurrence of lower-back injuries, along with developing athletic performance and trunk stability.